 - Cyclists have the right to use all Massachusetts public ways except limited access or express state highways and where signs specifically prohibit bicycles.

 - Cyclists shall be subject to the traffic laws and regulations of Massachusetts.
 This includes stopping at stop signs, traffic signals, and when approaching school buses with flashing lights.

 - Cyclists must signal turns, but such signals shall not be required to be made continuously nor when the use of both hands is necessary for the safe operation of the bicycle.

 - Bicyclists may ride 2 abreast sharing a single lane but must facilitate traffic.
 Move to single file when cars approach from the rear.
 Whether riding single-file or side by side, keep group size small (4 to 6 long at most) and leave gaps between groups.
 We encourage our members to ride single file at all times.

-- Cyclists may ride to the right of vehicular traffic.
-(You may legally ride on the shoulder and to the right of parked cars).
+- Cyclists may ride to the right of vehicular traffic, either on the road or on the shoulder.